lakshmiprasad7766/git_demo/demo.md

 -> git --version

-#ti get the user details:
+# to get the user details:
 -> git config --global --list

 # To set the user configuration